Summer Course Pre-Approval

 A course you take elsewhere must “fit generally within the range of course offerings in a Princeton department or program.”
-This means that a course on the sociology of gender might well be approved; a course on auto repair would not.
-Journalism, business school, and communications courses are unlikely to be approved for Princeton credit—you may well want to go ahead and take them for your own enrichment, however.
+This means that a course on the sociology of gender might well be approved; a course on horticulture would not.
+Journalism, business school, and communications courses are unlikely to be approved for Princeton credit, although you may certainly take them for your own enrichment.

-Will I get distribution credit for my transfer course?
+Will I get distribution credit for my summer course?

 A maximum of two outside courses may be used to fill AB distribution requirements.
-You may use only one course each in two of the three following areas: LA, ST, SA.
+You may use only one course each in two of the three following areas: LA, SEN, SA.
 Members of the class of 2015 and beyond will be able to seek transfer credit only for SEN, not SEL, whether the course has a lab component or not.

-Can I use a transfer course for a prerequisite or department requirement?
+Can I use a summer course for a prerequisite or department requirement?

 If you are planning to take a class as a prerequisite or required course in your department, be very sure to make this clear when you ask for departmental approval.
 Most departments require that the content of outside courses be “substantially similar” in order for them to qualify as prerequisites or requirements.

 What about language courses?
-Can I fill my language requirement with a transfer course?
+Can I fill my language requirement with a summer course?

-Will my transfer grade show up on my transcript?
+Will my summer grade show up on my transcript?

 The course will appear on the transcript, but the grade will not.
-In order to get any credit, you must get a grade of C or higher (a C- is not acceptable for credit).
-After we receive your transfer transcript, your transfer grade will be turned into a “T” for transfer credit when it appears on your Princeton transcript, and it will not go into your GPA. *Note that many grad schools and scholarship applications require transcripts from every school you attend, so these transfer grades won’t really disappear.
+In order to get any credit, you must receive a grade of C or higher (a C- is not acceptable for credit).
+After we receive your summer transcript, your summer grade will be turned into a “T” for transfer credit when it appears on your Princeton transcript, and it will not go into your GPA.
+Note that many grad schools and scholarship applications require transcripts from every school you attend, so these summer grades won’t really disappear.

-Where can I get a transfer course approval form?
+Where can I get a summer course approval form?